|Nutrition Facts (per serving)|

-Preheat the oven to 350 F. Grease and flour an 8 1/2-by-4 1/2-inch loaf pan.
+Preheat the oven to 350 F. Grease and flour an 8.5x4.5-inch loaf pan.

 Spread the batter in the prepared loaf pan.

 Bake the bread for 45 to 50 minutes, or until a toothpick inserted into the center comes out clean.
 Cool in the pan on a rack.
 Remove the cooled bread from the pan to slice and serve.

 What is a Quick Bread?

 Quick breads rise thanks to chemical leavening coming from the addition of baking powder or baking soda.
 They're "quick" because they can be baked as soon as the ingredients are mixed and don't need any proofing for the dough or batter to bloom.
 Muffins, scones, biscuits, and cornbread are considered quick breads.
 The key to a successful quick bread is to thoroughly mix the dry ingredients together before the wet ingredients are added.
 As soon as moisture hits the baking powder or baking soda, the rising action begins.
 Thus, make sure your oven is preheated and the pan is greased and ready before you start the batter.